IBM/doframework/README.md

 `objectives`: number of objective targets to generate per input file.<br>
 `datasets`: number of datasets to generate per objective target.<br>
-`feasibility_regions`: number of feasibility regions to generate per objective and dataset.<br>
 `distribute`: True to run distributively, False to run sequentially.<br>
-`logger`: True to see logs, False otherwise.<br>
+`logger`: True to see `doframework` logs, False otherwise.<br>
 `after_idle_for`: stop running when event stream is idle after this many seconds.<br>
+`alg_num_cpus`: number of CPUs to dedicate to your algorithm on each optimization task.<br>
+`data_num_cpus`: number of CPUs to dedicate to data generation (useful in high dimensions).

 # Algorithm Prediction Profile

 Once you are done running a `doframework` experiment, run the notebook `notebooks/profile.ipynb`.
-It will fetch the relevant experiment products from the target COS buckets and produce the algorithm's prediction profile and prediction probabilities.
+It will fetch the relevant experiment products from the target buckets and produce the algorithm's prediction profile and prediction probabilities.

-`doframework` produces three types of experiment products files:
+`doframework` produces three types of experiment product files:

 * `objective.json`: containing information on (f,O,x*)
 * `data.csv`: containing the dataset the algorithm accepts as input
 * `solution.json`: containing the algorithm's predicted optimum

-See sample files under `./outputs`/
+See sample files under `./outputs`.

 # Kubernetes Cluster

 To run `doframework` on a K8S cluster, make sure you are on the cluster's local `kubectl` context.
-Log into your cluster, if necessary (applicable to OpenShift, see doc).
+Log into your cluster, if necessary (applicable to OpenShift, see `./doc/openshift.md`).

 You can check your local `kubectl` context and change it if necessary with
 ```